freyamade/xivapi-cr/README.md

 # Fetch Free Company Members information too
 XIVAPI::Client.new().free_company(id: 123456, members: true)
 ```
-This method reads the information for the specified free_company and returns it.
+This method reads the information for the specified Free Company and returns it.
 It uses the `extended` field by default currently, though we plan to eventually allow users to choose whether or not to make the extended request.

 By default, only the `free_company` field is always returned.